 We have an Audit Committee established in accordance with Rule 10A-3(b) of the Exchange Act.
 Our Audit Committee assists our Board of Directors in fulfilling its responsibilities for general oversight of the integrity of our financial statements, our compliance with legal and regulatory requirements, the independent auditors' qualifications and independence, the performance of the internal audit function, risk assessment and risk management, and serves as the primary point of interaction between the Company and our independent registered public accounting firm.
+Our Audit Committee performs the following functions:

-Among other things, our Audit Committee prepares the Audit Committee report for inclusion in the annual proxy statement; annually reviews our Audit Committee charter and our Audit Committee's performance; appoints, evaluates and determines the compensation of our independent registered public accounting firm; reviews and approves the scope of the annual audit, the audit fee and the financial statements; reviews our disclosure controls and procedures, internal audit function, and corporate policies with respect to financial information and earnings guidance; oversees any investigations into complaints concerning financial matters; and reviews any risks that may have a significant impact on our financial statements.
+- prepares the Audit Committee report for inclusion in the annual proxy statement; - annually reviews our Audit Committee charter and our Audit Committee's performance; - appoints, evaluates and determines the compensation of our independent registered public accounting firm; - · reviews and approves the scope of the annual audit, the audit fee and the financial statements; - reviews our disclosure controls and procedures; - reviews our internal audit function; - reviews our corporate policies with respect to financial information and earnings guidance; - oversees any investigations into complaints concerning financial matters; and - reviews any risks that may have a significant impact on our financial statements.

 Our Audit Committee works closely with management as well as our independent registered public accounting firm.
 Our Audit Committee has the authority to obtain advice and assistance from, and receive appropriate funding for, outside legal, accounting or other advisors as our Audit Committee deems necessary to carry out its duties.

 All of the members of our Audit Committee are independent within the meaning of SEC regulations, the listing standards of the NYSE and our Corporate Governance Guidelines.
 Our Board of Directors has determined that each member of the Audit Committee has accounting and related financial management expertise within the meaning of the listing standards of the NYSE.
 Our Board of Directors has determined and designated Mr. V. Richard Eales as our audit committee financial expert as defined in the rules of the SEC.
+In addition, each of the other members of the Audit Committee, namely Mr. Dub, Mr. Linker and Mr. Funk, all qualify as a "financial expert" under the applicable standards.
 No member of our Audit Committee serves on the audit committee of any other public company.
 The report of our Audit Committee is included in this Proxy Statement.
-Our Audit Committee charter is available under Committees and Charters at our website at http://www.rangeresources.com and is available in printed form upon request by any stockholder.